rogerwiklund/jti-tig/README.md

 ```

 - Self-signed certificates will be generated for Grafana and InfluxDB with the hostname given in the first prompt.
-- After the installation go to http://fqdn to login to Grafana with default admin/admin credentials.
+- After the installation go to https://fqdn and login to Grafana with default admin/admin credentials.
 - Download the jti_dashboard.json from this repo and import it to Grafana.
+- Done!

 ## Junos configuration
 ```